Jackson-Zzs/Jackson/README.md

    * The ability to optionally attach a URL to a youtube video, or upload a photo, to enhance the question being asked).
    * Anywhere between 2 and 6 answers, that each contain the answer as a string

 ### 2.3.
 Feature 3.
-Admin Start, Stop, Results of game (12% for solo, 10% for pairs)
+Admin Start, Stop, Results of game

 #### 2.3.1.
 Starting a game
  * On the dashboard page, add the ability to start a new session.